ongres/stackgres/doc/content/en/03-production-installation/03-post-installation/_index.md

 `stackgres-operator.stackgres.svc`.
 It is not recommended to expose this Web UI to public internet without protecting it with some secure access bridge.

-You can expose the UI using the bellow command:
+You can expose the UI using the command below:

 ```
 POD_NAME=$(kubectl get pods --namespace stackgres -l "app=stackgres-restapi" -o jsonpath="{.items[0].metadata.name}")